January 13, 2012

 For a moment, he considered just showing up one day, and ringing the doorbell up at the old house on the hill.
 Confront the situation head-on.
 But that was no good; he knew very well how fragile his son’s temperament was, and how much he loathed surprises.
 “It would have been a fight, the last thing I’d want to be doing,” Peter would later say.

 He even considered hiring a private eye to follow his son, if he ever left the house, “to try to figure out where he was going, so I could bump into him.”
 But that seemed extreme.
 And according to Nancy, their son was doing fine now.

 AMC Loews Danbury 16 Theatre — Danbury, Connecticut

 Dave came into work for his weekend shift.
 DDR guy was there, of course.
 But he was playing solo again, taking up both platforms; his friend was nowhere to be seen.
-DDR guy seemed less social now, too — like back when his appearances in the arcade first started.
+DDR guy seemed less social now, too — like back when he first started appearing in the arcade.

 * * *

 The man from New York had kept in touch with his younger friend throughout the spring, but there had been more and more quiet periods.
 When they re-established contact the last time, the young man in Sandy Hook told him he was “having an existential crisis.”